soywod/keepeye.vim/README.md

 let g:keepeye_message = '-- CUSTOM MESSAGE --'
 ```

-Default value: `'SAVE YOUR EYES, DO A BREAK'`
+Default value: `'SAVE YOUR EYES, TAKE A BREAK'`

 To change the timer (in seconds):